The Mary Towneley Loop

 This takes you down into the Cliviger Gorge and

 Holme Chapel.
-This is the last pub of the epic, The Ram Inn.
+Here you will find the last pub of the epic.

 One more big climb to go now,